 BEYOND BECKMANN.
 From the Master Class to the Böhme Collection is the first large-scale exhibition dedicated to twelve of the master class artists in an Austrian art museum.
 The Böhme Collection holds a total of 101 works from these master class students.
 From them, around 40 representative artworks trace the lives of these artists, from being students of Max Beckmann to becoming members of the Böhme Collection.

 90 years after the dissolution of the master class, these artists are once again reunited, this time under the canon of the Lost Generation.

 Exhibited artists: Carla Brill, Inge Hergenhahn-Dinand, Theo Garve, Ottokar Gräbner, Georg Heck, Anna Krüger, Leo Maillet, Friedrich Wilhelm Meyer, Marie-Louise von Motesiczky, Alfred Nungesser, Heinrich Friedrich Steiauf and Karl Tratt.

-To accompany the exhibition, an exhibition catalogue will be published.
-It will be available for purchase in June, both at the museum or via our webshop.
-Pre-orders can be placed in the museum, via our webshop or by e-mail.
+An accompanying exhibition catalogue will be published.
+It will be available both at the museum or via our webshop.
 This publication is only available in German.

 This exhibition was supported by the Province of Salzburg.